-[webservices]

-user=packet

-pass=fence
+[webservices] user=packet pass=fence

-fence is only for example purpose, you need to define your own password.
+packet and fence are only for example purpose, you need to define your own username and password.

 While you can set the username and password to any value, make sure to keep it safe as you will need it while initializing the cluster below.